kevoreilly/CAPEv2/README.md

 ```

 ### How to cite this work
-If you use CAPEv2 in your work, please cite it as specified in the [CITATION](./CITATION.cff) file.
+If you use CAPEv2 in your work, please cite it as specified in the "Cite this repository" GitHub menu.

 ### Special note about 3rd part dependencies:
 * They becoming a headache, specially those that using `pefile` as each pins version that they want.